 About

 This work initiated by Médecins Sans Frontières (MSF) explores the theme of forced migration.
-It is located in the heart of the Côte-des-Neiges-Notre-Dame-de-Grâce borough, one of the most densely populated and ethnically diverse areas in Canada.
-It was conceived and designed by artist Dan Buller, and complemented by the words of Indo-Canadian poet and best-selling author Rupi Kaur.
+It is located in the heart of the Côte-des-Neiges—Notre-Dame-de-Grâce borough, one of the most densely populated and ethnically diverse neighborhoods in Canada.
+The piece was designed and executed by the artist Dan Buller and complemented by the words of the Indo-Canadian poet and bestselling author Rupi Kaur.